VerityIncorporated/Jays.Host-Toolkit/README.md

 - I have no idea what works, I made this and at the time all the things worked and had existed on his site since it had opened.
 It shouldn't be this easy Jay....

 ## Exploits

+- Warning: Pretty much everything here is "patched" due to jay and his "dev" making rate limits to everything (including CSS ????) they're also logging IP's of people who send more than 2 requests to their site so you will most likely get your IP logged in plain text if you use this, or just visit their site in general.
+Oh also view botting still works, they fixed everything BUT view botting... seems to me like they want their site to look active.

 - Crasher Pages (Patched) (He like... deleted the page... as a fix...)
 - Crasher Plans (Patched) (He like... deleted the page... as a fix...)
 - Crasher Method 3